bespinian/trainings/gcp-workshops/README.md

   Select the region "europe-west6", set the Trigger to HTTP(S), allow unauthenticated invocations, and make sure it uses the default service account.
   Also make sure, to set the environment variable `GCP_PROJECT_NUMBER` to your GCP project _number_.

+  Make sure to enable the VPC access connector created before in the `Connections` tab of the "Runtime, build, connections and security settings" section and select `Route only requests to private IPs through the VPC connector`.

 - In the second screen you're asked to input the code.
   You may copy and paste the code from the three files in the `node-mysql-function` or zip the whole folder and upload it on the UI.

 - Make sure you inspect the code, and notice that it does not contain any more code related to path handling via express (although we could still do that in a function if we desire).

 - Hit the deploy button, to start building and deployment of the function.

+- Also make sure, that in IAM, the service account for app engine has the permissions `Cloud SQL Client` and `Secret Manager Secret Accessor`.

 - Once it's deployed, go to the function and select the Permissions tab.
   On the permissions tab, click "Add" and in the overlay select the principal "allUsers" and give it the role `Cloud Functions Invoker`.